You are currently viewing The Is This Course For You Section

 • You can’t phantom delegating your creative work

 Notice, how we are targeting a prospective customer by talking about problems that they are having, without explicitly naming each customer.
-Prior to reading the list, they may not have even been fully aware that they have more than one issue.
+Before reading the list, they may not have even been fully aware that they have more than one issue.
 So a list of problems can also help highlight problems that other sections like benefits or testimonials will state are being solved.

 Identifying Your Customers With Nouns That